Certain properties are exempt from business rates.

 Exempt land and property isn't shown in the Local Rating List and therefore has no liability for business rates.

 There are strict legal requirements for these exemptions.
-If your property is used under such circumstances, you should contact the Valuation Office Agency for further information.
+If your property is used under such circumstances, you should contact the Valuation Office Agency (VOA) for further information.

 You don't have to pay business rates on empty buildings for 3 months.
 After this time, most businesses must pay full business rates.